 The Company focuses its capital and investment initiatives on enhancing cash flow from hotels and resorts, while at the same time selling non-core development assets.
-As at September 30, 2021, the Company's assets were located in southern Ontario, Canada and in 10 US States.
+As at December 31, 2021, the Company's assets were located in southern Ontario, Canada and in 10 US States.

-The Company is an offering corporation and a reporting issuer in Ontario (following the filing and receipt of a nonoffering long form prospectus in 2014) but, as of September 30, 2021, does not have any of its securities listed or quoted on any marketplace in Canada.
+The Company is an offering corporation and a reporting issuer in the Province of Ontario, Canada (following the filing and receipt of a non-offering long form prospectus in 2014) but, as of December 31, 2021, does not have any of its securities listed or quoted on any marketplace in Canada.

-Majority Sale of Canadian Resort and Development Assets
+Majority Sale of Canadian Resorts and Development Assets

-On September 19, 2021, Skyline announced that it had entered into two definitive agreements of purchase and sale (the "Transaction") for the sale of a 100% interest in the resort assets and surrounding development lands at Deerhurst Resort ("Deerhurst") and Horseshoe Valley Resort ("Horseshoe") as well as the remaining development lands at Blue Mountain Resort ("Blue Mountain") (collectively, the "Assets"), for an aggregate purchase price of \$210 million with Freed Corp ("Freed").
-Freed, through a newly formed subsidiary, Resort Communities LP ("Resort LP") will combine the Assets with Muskoka Bay Resort ("Muskoka Bay"), an asset currently owned by Freed and its partners, at an agreed value of \$90 million.
-The Freed Transaction is expected to close during Q4 2021 (the "Closing Date").
-On the Closing Date, Skyline will receive approximately \$109.3 million in cash, receive a 29% interest in Resort LP and provide a vendor-take back mortgage loan ("VTB") in the amount of \$59.984 million, bearing annual interest at 5%.
-Interest will accrue and be paid quarterly, with the exception of interest related to Deerhurst, which will accrue quarterly and be paid in early 2024 on the 28th month after the Closing Date in conjunction with the first scheduled principal repayment, and will paid monthly thereafter.
-The principal portion of the VTB will be repaid over four years based on the following estimated schedule (assuming a Closing Date of November 1, 2021 for illustrative purposes):
+On December 6, 2021, Skyline closed two definitive agreements of purchase and sale (the "Freed Transaction") for the sale of a 100% interest in the resort assets and surrounding development lands at Deerhurst and Horseshoe, as well as the remaining development lands at Blue Mountain Resort ("Blue Mountain") (collectively, the "Assets"), for an aggregate purchase price of \$210 million, subject to standard working capital adjustments on closing, to Freed Corporation ("Freed").
+Freed, through a newly formed subsidiary, Resort Communities LP ("Resort LP") then combined the Assets with Muskoka Bay Resort ("Muskoka Bay"), an asset previously owned by Freed and its partners, at an agreed value of \$90 million.
+On closing, Skyline recorded approximately \$104 million in net cash inflows from investing activities in its consolidated statements of cash flows, as well as the VTB, the Bridge Loan, and the Equity Investment (all as described below).
+During the year ended December 31, 2021, Skyline recognized a \$30.7 million pre-tax gain in the statements of income (loss) (\$23.5 million gain from fair value adjustments of investment properties and \$7.2 million gain on sale including the impact of transaction costs), and a \$4.0 million dollar loss through other comprehensive income related to the Freed Transaction.